National Health Interview Survey: Research topics

 NHIS data contain information on health, influences on health, and health outcomes, as well as common demographic indicators to give users the ability to examine health status, behavior, and risk factors within and across subsets of the population (such as racial and ethnic health disparities).

 The major health topics covered in the Core questionnaires include health status, insurance coverage, complementary and alternative medicine, use of health services, immunizations, health behaviors, injuries, occupational health, cancer screening, ability to perform daily activities, and conditions such as asthma, diabetes, mental health.
 NCHS continually produces chart books, statistical briefs, and fact sheets using NHIS data which shed light on these various facets of morbidities and how the American populace behaves in response.

 Periodically, the NHIS includes supplemental questionnaires regarding a focused topic that might be of particular current interest.
 For example, a cancer supplement was fielded in 1987, 1992, 2000, 2003, 2005, 2008, and 2010, and sponsored by the National Cancer Institute and the National Center for Chronic Disease Prevention.
 This supplement included questions about cancer screenings, diet, exercise, smoking, sun exposure, and family history.

 Occupational supplement were fielded in 2010 and 2015, and sponsored by the National Institute for Occupational Safety and Health (NIOSH).
 These supplement included questions about work-related health conditions, work organization factors, and occupational psychosocial and physical/chemical exposures.

-A full list of supplements can be found on the NHIS website.